lincolnmroth/lincolnmroth/README.md

 ### Hi there 👋

 I'm Lincoln, a Mechanical Engineering and Computer Science student interested in all things making/hacking, especially anything robotics related.
-Currently, I'm working on underactuated robotics, specifically building a bipedal locomotion platform.
-This sumer I will be working as a Mechatronics Intern at ASML working on developing motion systems for next-generation Extreme Ultraviolet silicion chip manufacturing.
+I am currently working on control systems for EUV lithography systems as a Mechatronics Intern at ASML.
 I also enjoy working on a lot of random hardware projects, so feel free to check some of them out [here](https://lincolnroth.com).

 Last summer, I worked on [CircuitPython](https://github.com/adafruit/CircuitPython) and [Glider](https://github.com/adafruit/Glider) through the MLH Fellowship program.